-The student in this course will aid in the thought process, discussion and design of new and existing medical curricula, programs, and promotions requirements.
-The students' responsibilities will include, but not be limited to, participating in the brainstorming and construction of curricula, informing the future course of medical education at the University of Utah, participating in focus groups, and doing independent or team work to further the educational objectives outlined in the course curriculum.
-Students will be expected to be actively engaged and participate in the MedEdMorphosis process which may include focus groups, working team, design teams, envisioning teams, etc. (https://uofuhealth.utah.edu/exceptional-learning-experience/mededmorphosis.php).
-However, as such, students in this course are expected to be independent learners who are self-motivated and who can complete tasks within the appropriate time frame.
-A successful student will participate in activities which directly help shape MedEdMorphosis processes and outcomes.
-These activities will vary during the duration of MedEdMorphosis and may include attending focus groups, providing feedback, annotating and presenting peer-reviewed articles and helping to design and implement specific changes.
+The student in this course will aid in the thought process, discussion and design of new and existing medical curricula, programs.
+Starting in the spring of 2023, a priority will be helping with the ramp up of five student-led clinics as a required part of the new MD Program.
+Students in this course wanting to received clinical credit are expected to participate in and reflect upon a sufficient number of half-day clinical sessions at one or more clinic to merit the desired amount of credit.

+Students in this course wanting non-clinical credit are expected to be independent learners who are self-motivated and who can complete tasks within the appropriate time frame.
+A successful student will participate in activities which directly help shape MD Program planning/MedEdMorphosis processes and outcomes.
+These activities will vary depending upon current priorities and may include attending focus groups, providing feedback, annotating and presenting peer-reviewed articles and helping to design and implement specific changes.
 Participation in the course will often lead to opportunities for interested students to help shape specific changes.
 At the end of the course, the student will have participated in and gained a greater understanding of the role of learners in shaping new programs by actively addressing the opportunities, weaknesses, and areas for growth of the medical school.